This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are the risks of a pacemaker generator change?

-There is risk of bleeding and infection.
+You may bleed more than expected or get an infection.
 The leads may move and damage your veins, nerves, wall of your heart, or lungs.
-You may have to have another procedure to correct the damage or to replace the generator or leads.
+You may need to have another procedure to correct the damage or to replace the generator or leads.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.